Dhyan-Rai-BM/Muze/README.md

 ## Configuration

-No configuration needed!
+No configuration needed.
 The service automatically creates a `.env` file with default values.

 **All services are pre-configured and ready to run.**